-If the grievance is not settled at Step 3, the grievant may serve written notice of the grievance on said form upon the City of Los Angeles Board of Police Commissioners or its designee within 10 business days following receipt of the grievance response at Step 3.
+- 1. If the grievance is not resolved at Step 2, the employee may serve a written appeal to the General Manager (Chief of Police-COP), or designee, within ten (10) business days following (a) receipt of the written response at Step 2, or (b) the last day of the response period provided for in Step - 2.
+The General Manager or designee shall meet with the employee within ten (10) business days of the date of service of the appeal, discuss the facts, and solicit information on possible alternative solutions.
+A written response will be provided to the employee within twenty (20) business days from the date of meeting with the employee. - 3.
+If the grievance is not settled by the General Manager, the grievant may serve written notice of the grievance on said form upon the City of Los Angeles Board of Police Commissioners or its designee within 10 business days following receipt of the grievance response at Step 3.
 Failure of the grievant to serve such notice shall constitute a waiver of the grievance.
-If such notice is served, the grievance shall be heard by the Chief of Police or his/her designee.
-The Board of Police Commissioners or its designee will afford the parties an opportunity to present oral and/or written arguments on the merits of the grievance and shall render to the grievant and his/her representative, if any, a written decision within 30 business days from the date said arguments were submitted.
+The Board of Police Commissioners or its designee will afford the parties an opportunity to present oral and/or written arguments on the merits of the grievance and shall render to the grievant and their representative, if any, a written decision within 30 business days from the date said arguments were submitted.